The S.U. Carburetter

 tech

-Fig. 32 illustrates the results obtained using single and twin carburetter installations of different sizes on a four cylinder engine of 1.6 litres capacity.
+Fig. 32 illustrates the results obtained using single and twin carburettor installations of different sizes on a 1.6-litre four-cylinder engine.

 tech